DaisyDurand/Monitoring-With-Splunk/README.md

 # Monitoring-With-Splunk
 ## Description
-This project, powered by Splunk, strengthens security at "Company A" by analyzing data for threats.
+This project, powered by Splunk, strengthens security at Company A by analyzing data for threats.
 Custom reports empower stakeholders to enhance defenses, while automated alerts enable swift response to suspicious activities, ensuring data protection.
 ## Environment Used
 * Splunk

-## Creating a Report To Determine Impact
+## Task 1
-"Company A" provided us with a file which containted the system speeds around the time of the attack.
+Uploaded a file which containted the system speeds around the time of the attack.
 Our task required the creation of a report to determine the impact of the DDOS attack on upload and download speed.

-## Task 1

 ### First we need to create a field to calculate the ratio of the upload speed to the download speed.
 To do this we use this command: